bmatern/epitope-demo/README.md

 D2,A*02:01,A*03:02,B*15:17,B*51:01,C*07:01,C*15:02,DRB1*13:02,DQB1*06:04
 `

-These are the two potential donor strings combined:
+These are the two potential donor strings combined **(Copy-Paste this text into Donors Input Wizard)**:

 D1,A\*24:02,A\*02:01,B\*07:02,B\*44:02,C\*07:02,C\*05:01,DRB1\*15:01,DQB1\*06:02
 D2,A\*02:01,A\*03:02,B\*15:17,B\*51:01,C\*07:01,C\*15:02,DRB1\*13:02,DQB1\*06:04